dhocker/iex-localc/README.md

 index: a value in the range 0 to IEXEarningsKeyCount() - 1 (i.e. 0 to 8)

 #### IEXEarningsItem
-Use the IEXEarningssItem function to retrieve information about earnings for a ticker symbol.
+Use the IEXEarningsItem function to retrieve information about earnings for a ticker symbol.
 See [Earnings](https://iextrading.com/developer/docs/#earnings).
 ```
 =IEXEarningsItem(symbol, item, period)